suryaajis/gemini-api-data-scientists/README.md

 - Miniconda (recommended) or any Python virtual environment
 - VS Code with **Python** and **Jupyter** extensions
 - A Google account for Gemini API key
-- A Groq account for Llama API key
+- A Groq account for Llama API key (Session 2 only)

 ### 2. Get API Keys